tango-controls/rfc/12/README.md

 * Server MAY cancel client's subscription if it does not confirm its interest

-* Client/Server SHOULD implement (in/out)coming events buffer to prevent overload
+* Client/Server SHOULD buffer the (in/out)coming events to prevent overload and overflow

-* Client/Server MUST prevent crash in case events overflow
+* Clients SHOULD be notified in case of events overflow

 * Client SHOULD be notified in case of missing events